R Basics

 Executing commands from scripts

-RStudio allows you to execute commands directly from the script editor by using Ctrl + Enter shortcut (on Macs, Cmd + Return will work, too).
+RStudio allows you to execute commands directly from the script editor by using the Ctrl + Enter shortcut (on Macs, Cmd + Return will work, too).

 Comments